JuanIrache/nephews/README.md

 Phone numbers will be verified via SMS before accounts are confirmed.

-They will also be required to accept notifications on their browser.

-A call confirmation page submits a /call PUT request to accept a call when a provider clicks on a notification.
+A call confirmation page submits a /call PUT request to accept a call when a provider clicks on an SMS notification.

 A provider delete form verifies the phone again before submitting a DELETE request.